awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 9.1.0: September 23, 2024 =
+- New: Stats at a Glance report shows you information about your website in a whole new way.
+- New: Google Ads Enhanced Conversion Support & Meta Conversion API Support (CAPI) for PPC Campaigns
+- Enhanced: Updated Google Analytics tag loading order to help increase Core Web Vital scores.
+- Fixed: Lots of minor updates and bug fixes.

+= 9.0.1: August 21, 2024 =
+- Fix: We resolved an issue in the Onboarding Recommended Addons page.

+= 9.0.0: July 29, 2024 =
+- New: Conversations AI - chat with your website's analytics without any need to read reports
+- New: AI Insights - Get automated insights about your website with the power of AI
+- Fix: We fixed a PHP error occurring inside our Forms reports

 = 8.28.0: July 08, 2024 =
 -New: Date Comparisons - Now you can easily compare your stats on any chart or graph.
 -Enhancement: We updated tooltips to make it easier to understand some options.